 In the previous example, the sales page was very text-heavy.
 But in this sales page example, Fresh ‘n Lean chose to be very visual in their sales page to sell their keto meals.
 Depending on your niche, you can decide how visual or colorful you need to be.

 Ultimate Bloggers Toolkit is a collection of templates geared toward bloggers who want to monetize their blogs.
 It includes a media kit template, Pinterest pin templates, product mockups, and more.
-On my sales page, I show potential customers a preview of the product and explain what these templates will help them achieve.
+I show potential customers a preview of the product on my sales page and explain what these templates will help them achieve.

 How to write a sales page